-The unemployment rate in South Africa rose to 27.6 percent in the first quarter of 2019 from 27.1 percent in the previous period.
-It is the highest jobless rate since Q3 2017, as the number of unemployed went up by 62 thousand to 6.20 million and employment fell by 237 thousand to 16.29 million.
-The unemployment rate usually rises in the first quarter of the year, as temporary staff hired to work over the busy festive season is dismissed.
-However, a year earlier, the jobless rate was lower at 26.7 percent.
-Unemployment Rate in South Africa averaged 25.66 percent from 2000 until 2019, reaching an all time high of 31.20 percent in the first quarter of 2003 and a record low of 21.50 percent in the fourth quarter of 2008.
+The unemployment rate in South Africa edged up to 29.1 percent in the Q3 2019, its highest level since comparable data began in Q1 2008, matching market expectations.
+The number of unemployed rose by 78 thousand to 6.73 million while employment increased by 62 thousand to 16.38 million.
+A year earlier, the jobless rate was lower at 27.5 percent.
+Unemployment Rate in South Africa averaged 25.77 percent from 2000 until 2019, reaching an all time high of 31.20 percent in the first quarter of 2003 and a record low of 21.50 percent in the fourth quarter of 2008. source: Statistics South Africa

 Unemployment Rate in South Africa is expected to be 27.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Unemployment Rate in South Africa to stand at 28.30 in 12 months time.
 In the long-term, the South Africa Unemployment Rate is projected to trend around 29.00 percent in 2020, according to our econometric models.